nishantjr/gas-tools/README.md

 Returns the OAuth Callback URL required by most 3rd-party OAuth services.

 ## Development

+Ensure that both before and after you make any changes that all the tests run by `npm test` pass.

+If you want to use the command line tool in other projects, you can run `npm link` from the root directory of the repo to symlink to your local copy.
+If you already have another version installed, you can uninstall it first with `npm uninstall -g *package_name*`

 Please submit any bugs to the Issues page.
 Pull Requests also welcome.

-If you want to develop, clone down the repo and have at it!
-You can run `npm link` from the root directory of the repo to symlink to your local copy.
-You'll have to uninstall the production version first `npm uninstall -g node-google-apps-script`.

 ### Testing

-The test suite is still under construction, but does/will consist of unit tests and functional tests.
+The test suite is still under construction, but consists of unit tests and functional tests.
 There are gulp targets to find and run the various kinds of tests, and the tests themselves use the [tape] framework.

+[tape]: https://www.npmjs.com/package/tape

+#### Unit Tests

-* Unit tests are in `*.jt` files anywhere in the repo (excepting directories and files start with a dot and anything ignored by `.gitignore`).
+Unit tests are in `*.jt` files anywhere in the repo (excepting directories and files that either start with a dot or are ignored by `.gitignore`).
 The build system will find these and execute them individually by running `node` on them.

-[tape]: https://www.npmjs.com/package/tape
+These tests should run without any special setup.

+#### Functional Tests

+Functional tests are under the `t/` subdirectory.
+While these can load and run JavaScript code just like the unit tests do, they typically go beyond this to run command-line programs, create and check files, access Google Drive via the REST API, and the like.

+To run them you will need to authenticate yourself to use the Google Drive API using the `gapps auth` subcommand.

 ## Limitations